haridev-v/geometry-first-fem/notes/chapter-3-weak-forms-as-operator-projections.md

 ### Key observation (even vs odd)

 - **Even-order operators** can often be integrated by parts into a “symmetric” interior form (curvature / gradient squared).
+They can be mapped to Hilbert spaces.
 - **Odd-order operators** tend to produce awkward boundary/nonlocal requirements and fractional smoothness.
+We need Sobolev fractional spaces to deal with such problems.

+The next chapter will introduce the concepts of Hilbert spaces and Sobolev spaces more rigorously.

 ---

-## 3.6: Why higher-order PDEs are hard in FEM
+## 3.6: Even order operators and geometric recoverability

+For the moment we consider a fourth order operator $Lu = \Delta^2 u$ Its weak form contains the term $\int_\Omega \nabla^2 u : \nabla^2 v dx$

+i.e., for fourth order derivatives the orthogonality is defined in terms of curvature.
+What subspace could we use for this projection?

 ### $H^1$ finite element spaces are

 - continuous in value ($C^0$)
 - discontinuous in gradient across elements

+So $H^1$ is usually not admissible.

-But **$H^2$ FEM spaces** require continuity of first derivatives:
+**$H^2$ FEM spaces** require continuity of first derivatives:

 - i.e. they need $C^1$ continuity (or an equivalent workaround)